-- Electric Blade
+- p) Electric Blade

-- Automatic Ventilator
+- g) Automatic Ventilator

-- Waste Pump-Out System
+- r) Waste Pump-Out System

-- Waste Holding Tank Multi-Level Indicator
+- s) Waste Holding Tank Multi-Level Indicator

-- Flush-Water Tank Level Indicator (only if toilet has its own flush-water tank)
+- t) Flush-Water Tank Level Indicator (only if toilet has its own flush-water tank)

 Using the toilet (standard)

 - 10. Turn the bowl to the desired position with the lid closed and using both hands. - 11.
 To activate the control panel, press the flush-button once.
 The control panel display will stay activated for approximately 5 minutes.
 Run some water into the bowl by pressing the flush button again briefly. - 12.
 The toilet may be used with the blade open or closed.
 To open the blade, slide the blade handle under the toilet bowl sideways.
 After use, open the blade (if still closed) and flush the toilet by pressing the flush button for several seconds (if necessary re-activate the control panel).
 Close the blade after use.